ala747/vue-markdown-v2/README.md

 Added :
 - markdown-it-container
-- Corrected the source for mardown)it-katex
+- Corrected the source for mardown-it-katex

 # vue-markdown